AIBiology/aibiology.github.io/jupyter_intro.md

 Pros | Cons |
 -----|------|
 Full resource options | Slightly less simple
-Can use secondary groups | Each tab is its own browser tab No integration with github | No plugins
+Can use secondary groups |

 ### Jupyter Notebooks via Google Colaboratory

-If you find yourself not able or wanting to use HiPerGator, you Google offers a (mostly) free service called the Google Colaboratory at [https://colab.research.google.com/](https://colab.research.google.com/).
+If you find yourself not able or wanting to use HiPerGator, Google offers a (mostly) free service called the Google Colaboratory at [https://colab.research.google.com/](https://colab.research.google.com/).
 You do need a Google account, and remember that UF work should be conducted with a UF affiliated Google account.

 {% include image.html file='colab_welcome.png' alt="Screenshot of the Google Colaboratory Welcome Screen" %}